Global Trip FAQs

 How do I support raise for a trip?

 The short answer is: you invite people that you know to partner with you in this ministry experience!
-We bet that you know people in your life that believe in you and would be excited to be a part of what you are going to do, to serve the world.
+We bet that you have people in your life that believe in you and would be excited to be a part of what you are going to do, to serve the world.

-• Post it on Facebook.
+- Create a social media post.
 Tell people what you are doing and invite them to join you.

-• Tell people your story!
+- Tell people your story!
 Invite them to be a part of your story!
-There are LOTS of options.
+There are LOTS of options!

 What vaccines will I need to get?